-In an ever increasingly digital world, despite the advance in technologies, there seems to be a movement back toward the world of physical products.
-It could be the Amazon opportunities available now, the globalization that makes importing from overseas easy or simply just the love of the tangible goods.
+In an ever-increasingly digital world, despite the advances in technologies, there seems to be a movement back toward the world of physical products.
+It could be the Amazon opportunities available now, the globalization that makes importing from overseas easy, or simply just the love of tangible goods.

 The difference between the world of digital products and physical products is HUGE.
 To put it simply, for digital products the main cost is your time, for physical products there’s time as well as manufacturing, production, shipping, packaging, storage… you get the idea.

 Over the past several years as I’ve started and grown several product companies, I have learned a few things about the process that I want to share with you in this article.

 Today I’m going to teach you the following:

 - Perceived Value; Why Physical Products win and how to use them with digital products to reduce refunds.

 - How to find overseas manufacturers through Alibaba without getting ripped off.

 - Cost Analysis; How to price your product while staying profitable and competitive

 - Wholesale and bulk pricing; How to price accordingly